 Additional Costs

-*Amounts listed are the total of tuition, materials, student service and ancillary fees for the three semesters of programs starting in Fall 2021.
-Fees are subject to change for programs starting in Fall 2022 and at later dates.
+*Amounts listed are the estimated total of tuition, materials (non-refundable), student service and ancillary fees for the three semesters of programs starting in Fall 2024.
+Fees are subject to change for programs starting in Fall 2025 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

 ‡ There will be a $65 audition fee (payable in cash or cheque only) when you arrive on the day of your audition for P101, P105 or P106.